drahnr/concourse-copr-resource/README.md

 Pushes a local srpm to copr

+* `rpmbuild_dir` the path to the `rpmbuild` base directory which is expected to contain the srpm somewhere underneath
 * `project_id` the associated project_id `curl -u "$LOGIN:$TOKEN" -X GET https://copr.fedorainfracloud.org/api_2/projects?name=$PROJECT_NAME | jq -r ".projects[].project.id"` to
 * `regex` regular expression to match the path to the srpm including the srpm name, capture the name as group if possible, if multiple match, the first one is choosen - the default should be fine
 * `chroots` list of change roots, default: `["fedora-25-x86_64"]`